iximiuz/docker-to-linux/README.md

 There is no real goal behind this project.
 Just out of my curiosity what if:

-  - one launches Docker image (debian, alpine, etc)
+  - launch a base Linux container (debian, alpine, etc)
-  - installs linux kernel & init system (systemd, OpenRC, etc)
+  - pull in Linux kernel & init system (systemd, OpenRC, etc)
-  - dumps container's directory structure to some disk image
+  - dump container's filesystem to a disk image
-  - installs bootloader (syslinux) to this image...
+  - install bootloader (syslinux) to this image...

-Then it should be probably possible to launch a ~~real~~ virtual machine with such a disk image!
+Then it should be probably possible to launch a ~~real~~ virtual machine with such an image!

 Try it out: